 Let us always desire the happy life from the Lord God and always pray for it.
 But for this very reason we turn our mind to the task of prayer at appointed hours, since that desire grows lukewarm, so to speak, from our involvement in other concerns and occupations.
 We remind ourselves through the words of prayer to focus our attention on the object of our desire; otherwise, the desire that began to grow lukewarm may grow chill altogether and may be totally extinguished unless it is repeatedly stirred into flame.

-Another one from St. Augustine:
+A few more words from St. Augustine:

 Why we should pray, when he knows what we need before we ask him, may perplex us if we do not realize that our Lord and God does not want to know what we want (for he cannot fail to know it), but rather wants us to exercise our desires through our prayers, so that we may be able to receive what he is preparing to give us… His gifts are very great indeed, but our capacity is too small and limited to receive it… The deeper our faith, the stronger our hope, the greater our desire, the larger will be our capacity to receive that gift, which is very great indeed.

 We cultivate a habit of daily prayer, then, so that our desire for God doesn’t grow cold.
 We need to learn to aim the deepest desires of our hearts at God so we can truly live in God and share God’s life.
 And we learn to do this in prayer.
 As we pray, our capacity to dwell in God and receive God’s gifts expands.
 We become “bigger” spiritually.

 We learn to pray not by looking into our hearts and trusting whatever desires or words happen to be there, but by looking to the Scriptures and the church as the repository of true wisdom.
 Thus we allow the prayers of others to guide our prayers.